 There are many different routes and levels of education in holistic health.
 Most holistic healthcare schools include training in anatomy and physiology, nutrition, movement and exercise, stress and relaxation methods, psychology, energy healing, death and dying, and herbal medicine.

-For example, the Holistic Health Practitioner program at ICOHS College offers courses in the following:
+For example, the Holistic Health Practitioner program in San Diego from ICOHS offers courses in the following areas:

 - Fundamentals of massage